toazd/console-ping-plot/README.md

 ![](https://github.com/toazd/console-ping-plot/blob/master/preview/preview.gif)
+Note that the default colorscheme is suitable for a dark background or a dark theme.
+Of course, color related options are easily customizable both inside the script itself and as command-line parameters.

 Using gnuplot, plot a cumulative (up to a customizable history size) ping and average ping in dumb terminal mode and update it at a customizable interval.